-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Wooster College, approximately 51% of students took out student loans averaging $7,681 a year.
-That adds up to $30,724 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Wooster College, approximately 49% of students took out student loans averaging $8,972 a year.
+That adds up to $35,888 over four years for those students.

 Contact details for Wooster College are given below.

 |General English Literature||25||$25,265|

 Learn more about the majors offered at The College of Wooster along with which ones have the highest average starting salaries.

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

 In 2019-2020, 1,924 students took at least one online class at The College of Wooster.
 This is an increase from the 0 students who took online classes the previous year.